 If the moral argument for mentorship is insufficient — and apparently it is, given that three million children are still waiting — then the economic argument must penetrate the particular density of American indifference.

 The RAND Corporation’s evaluation documented that every dollar invested in quality mentoring returns between $3 and $18 in economic value over the lifetime of the mentored youth (Aos et al., Washington State Institute for Public Policy, 2004).
-The returns come from:
+The returns come from the following areas.

 - Reduced criminal justice costs